fikreteren/go-e/README.md

 But yeah..
 I hope we can discuss mroe about that in-person at the next opportunity.

-## Starting the Appliction
+## Starting the Application
 To start the program you can either run it locally on your machine via `./run.sh` (don't forget to chmod the script).
-Probably you don't want to install any other packages or versions of the compiler, therefore a provided a docker environment, which can be invoked by `./docker.sh`.
+Probably you don't want to install any other packages or versions of the compiler, therefore I provided a docker environment, which can be invoked by just calling `./docker.sh` (building image + running appl.).

 Best Regards,\
 *Fikret*